 - Individual AT courses may be taken for continuing education without applying to the certificate program if course prerequisites are met or consent of instructor is obtained.
 Courses completed with a grade of B or higher may be applied to the certificate program if the student is admitted later.
-There is no limit to the number of individual courses taken, however a maximum of 12 credits can be transferred into the MS or PhD programs in the Department of Disability and Human Development. - All external students should register for courses through UIC's Extended Campus program to secure the flat rate tuition.
-Students admitted to a degree program at UIC (e.g., OTD, DPT, MEd) should register through the student portal. - Students should register for courses at least 2 weeks before the first day of the semester.
+There is no limit to the number of individual courses taken, however a maximum of 12 credits can be transferred into the MS or PhD programs in the Department of Disability and Human Development.
+Additional credits can be petitioned. - All external students should register for courses through UIC Online to secure the flat rate tuition.
+Students previously admitted to a degree program at UIC (e.g., OTD, DPT, MEd) should register through the student portal at my.uic.edu. - Students should register for courses at least 2 weeks before the first day of the semester.
 At least 5 registrants are needed to run a course.
 Cancellation notifications will be issued prior to the start of the semester if the minimum is not reached so that students can choose another course option. - AT certificate courses will typically be offered in the semester rotation shown in the Course Planning Chart in this handbook.
-However, course offerings are subject to change. - All AT certificate courses are graduate level for continuing education students so will require a bachelor's degree before starting a course.3
+However, course offerings are subject to change. - All AT certificate courses are graduate level for continuing education students, so a bachelor's degree is required before starting a course.2